Our Whistle Blowing Policy

-A relevant person can raise a concern and speak up at any time about an incident that happened in the past, is happening now or he or she believe it will happen in the near future.
+A relevant person can raise a concern and speak up at any time about an incident that happened in the past, is happening now or they believe it will happen in the near future.

-This is not a channel to raise personal grievances, but concerns regarding matters of significance to the Company or general public.
-While the following list is not exhaustive, it will provide guidance on what matters should be managed under this procedure;
+This is not a channel to raise personal grievances, but concerns regarding matters of significance to the Group or the general public.
+While the following list is not exhaustive, it will provide guidance on what matters should be managed under this Policy;

-- Act or omission by the Company which is grossly negligent
+• Act or omission by the Group which is grossly negligent

 Important: Personal grievances, claims of bullying and harassment or discrimination are not to be addressed under this procedure.
 Please refer to the appropriate procedure for guidance;